Skip to content

 Analysing algorithmic systems to help eliminate errors

-The details vary, depending on what needs to be checked for accuracy.
+The details of the approach may vary, depending on what needs to be checked for accuracy.

 Approach

-- Scope definition: clearly define the audit objectives and scope.
+1. Scope definition: clearly define the review objective(s) and scope.

 What We Typically Look For